 Explore, create, and invent with a variety of art materials and projects including drawing, painting, clay, printmaking, collage and 3-D design at the Nicolaysen Art Museum.
 This is for ages 6 to 12, the second Saturday of every month from 10:30 a.m. to noon.
 Free for members and $10 for nonmembers.

 Students will be introduced to basic art vocabulary and explore different art concepts related to the current museum’s exhibitions.
 Join the class at any time.

 Dance on Mondays

-The Casper Dance Club classes are held from 7 to 9 p.m., on Monday nights at the Senior Center ballroom, 1831 E. Fourth.
+The Casper Dance Club classes are held from 7 to 9 p.m. on Monday nights at the Senior Center ballroom, 1831 E. Fourth.
 Only $3.
 Beginners and experienced dancers of all ages are welcome.
-We do two-step, waltz, cha-cha, East and West coast, etc.
+Two-step, waltz, cha-cha, East and West coast, etc.

 Birthday parties at Nic

 Have an art-filled birthday party at the Nic.
 Visit the website to choose from a variety of age-appropriate art projects.
 To reserve a party date or for more information please call 235-5247 or email email@example.com.

 With the recent Oscar-winning film, “Bohemian Rhapsody,” the music of Queen is more popular than ever.
 In 2002, many of those hits were compiled into a rock musical experience, “We Will Rock You,” which will be hitting the road once again for a North American tour.
 Spectra Venue Management is pleased to announce the show will include a stop at the Casper Events Center on Tuesday, September 24.